 6. Pa’rus Trail in Zion: This trail is popular with bicyclists in Zion, but would also be suitable for those in a wheelchair!
 You will cross the water over beautiful bridges, see wildflowers and probably spot wildlife along this trail.
 This is one of the most accessible trails in Zion!
 And as we know…anything in Zion is gorgeous!
 For more info on this trail go here.

 7. Lower Emerald Pools in Zion: Emphasis on the Lower Emerald Pools.
 A wheelchair would not be able to get farther than the lower pools.
 This trail is one of the most popular in Zion and even making it to just the lower pools would be worth your time!
+Do note it can get sandy, crowded, narrow and a bit steep in some parts, so assistance is recommended!
 For more info on this trail go here.

 8. Sunrise and Sunset Point Trail in Bryce Canyon: This is a paved trail between sunrise and sunset point in Bryce Canyon National Park.
 This trail is mostly flat and would doable for those in a wheelchair.
 (If you don’t have the luxury of going down to Bryce Canyon, then try the ‘Devil’s Kitchen’ trail on the Nebo Scenic Loop!
 This is a very short trail, but would also be accessible via a wheelchair.)
 For more info on this trail go here.